• Home

 • Vanilla Extract - I always love adding a bit of vanilla extract to all my cookie recipes, because it helps to balance all the flavors out.

-• Coconut Butter - I love using coconut butter as an oil-free alternative for baking.
+• Coconut Butter - I love using coconut butter as an oil-free alternative for baking cookies like this and my Healthy Vegan Snickerdoodles.
 Make sure to use runny coconut butter.
 If the coconut butter is too dry, then it won't spread properly.
 I always like to use a new jar of coconut butter, because it is smooth and creamy.
 If your coconut butter is dry, you can add 1-2 tablespoons of coconut oil to the mixture and mix it until it becomes smooth and creamy.

 the healthy vegan gingerbread cookies stacked with one standing straight up in front